NotAModerator/animatedText/README.md

 	end
 end
 ```
-This example script and the rest of the example avatar can be found under the `animatedText` folder.
+This example script and the rest of the example avatar can be found in `Example.zip`.